comp-lin-alg/comp-lin-alg-course/doc/source/L2_QR_factorisation.rst

    What is the minimal number of Python for loops possible?

-   The function should work "in place" by changing the values of `A`, without introducing additional intermediate arrays.
+   The function should work "in place" by making a copy of `A` and then changing those values, without introducing additional intermediate arrays.
 The test script ``test_exercises2.py`` in the ``test`` directory will test this function.